dzbrozek/stock-market-monitor/README.md

 ## Requirements

-This app is build on top of Docker so to run it you have to install [Docker](https://docs.docker.com/install/) and [Docker Compose](https://docs.docker.com/compose/install/)
+This app is using Docker so make sure you have both: [Docker](https://docs.docker.com/install/) and [Docker Compose](https://docs.docker.com/compose/install/)

 # Running